deisygysi/EVOP_2019/docs/00_Intro.md

     - ii. **Continuous**
       - i.e. Temperature, Age.

-In this course, we will use as an example, the data from GSE$5388$, a data set containing data from patients with Bipolar Disorder.
-In our data-set we have some phenotype data, and the log transform of the gene expression of some genes.
+In this course, we will use as an example, the data from GSE$5388$, a data set containing data from controls and patients with Bipolar Disorder, some phenotypic information and the log transform of the gene expression of few genes.

 Link to the data: [Pheno_DE.csv](https://raw.githubusercontent.com/deisygysi/EVOP_2019/master/docs/Data/Pheno_DE.csv).
 ```r